auth0/docs/articles/extensions/deploy-cli/index.md

 The Deploy CLI tool (`auth0-deploy-cli`) supports two methods to import and export the following Auth0 tenant configuration objects:

-- Tenant Settings
+- Tenant settings
-- Rules (Including Secrets/Settings)
+- Rules (Including secrets/settings)
 - Connections
-- Custom Databases
+- Custom databases
-- Clients / Applications
+- Clients/applications
-- Resource Servers (APIs)
+- Resource servers (APIs)
 - Pages
-- Email Templates and Provider
+- Email templates and providers
-- Guardian Settings
+- Guardian settings

 You can export the data to a predefined [directory structure](/extensions/deploy-cli/guides/import-export-directory-structure) or a [YAML configuration file](/extensions/deploy-cli/guides/import-export-yaml-file).
 You can call the tool [programmatically](/extensions/deploy-cli/guides/call-deploy-cli-programmatically).
 You can also use the tool to replace environment variables.